mikemimik/fs-notes-app/README.md

 };
 ```

 Now, we will use these functions in the get user route.
+This route is also going to be
 ```javaScript
 // userRoutes.js
 const { createUser, findUserByEmail, findUserByID } = require('./userController');